 Amenities

-The Triples Alley is a special on-field area that fans can get early access to hang out during batting practice and then they are released to their seats across the field on the first base side.
+The Triples Alley is a special on-field area that fans can get early access to hang out during batting practice and then are released to their seats across the field on the first base side.

-They even have a social media cafe called the @ Café next to Peets.
+They even have a social media cafe called the @Café next to Peets.
 There are free cell phone charging stations and WiFi.

 There are plenty of luxury suites for an additional price.There are a surplus of small team stores throughout the stadium and a large team store accessible from outside the stadium.
 There were plenty of restrooms, and there was sufficient leg space in our seats.
 Here’s the Giants A-Z Guide for more detailed info on additional stadium offerings.